AZURE LAKE

 Turn west onto the the Lead Queen Mine road.
 Follow this road to a Y junction.

-Take the left branch at the junction, this is the Francis Creek FSR.
+Take the left branch at the junction, this is the Frances Creek FSR.
 Follow this road to the trailhead at any Y junctions always take the left hand fork.
 Follow signage for Maclean Lake Trail.

 After 15 km driving distance from West Side road you reach the shared trailhead for Maclean Lake and Azure Lake trails.
 The Azure lake parking area is to the left.
 There is a green sign on a post that says Azure Lake Trail.